Monarch-Robotics-1245/BEST-LowG/README.md

 Port 9:
 Port 10:
 ```
+> Motors should be set to a double from a range of -127 to 127 where 127 is 100% and -127 is -100%
 ### Digital Inputs
 ```text
 Digital 1:
 ```
+> Digital Inputs output a 1 for True and a 0 for False.
+They are not boolean variables
 ### Analog Inputs
 ```text
 Analog 1:
 ```
+> Analog Inputs output a range from -127 to 127 where 127 is 100% and -127 is -100%
 ### Joystick Controls
 ```text
 Axis 1 (Right Horizontal):